Andreas Alm: Vejle Boldklub

 Alm was linked with a job at the vacant job at Brøndby IF in May 2016, but was instead presented as the new manager of Vejle Boldklub 2 months later.

 After a disappointing season, finishing on the 9th place, Alm confirmed on 30 May 2017, that he wouldn't continue as the head coach of Vejle.

 BK Häcken

 Alm was appointed as the head coach of BK Häcken on 8 December 2017, which is his second stint as coach in Allsvenskan.

+Alm signed a contract with IFK Norrköping lasting until 2026, but was sacked in December 2024 following unsatisfactory results.